 In an effort to hear and resolve employee concerns or complaints in a timely manner and at the lowest administrative level possible, the board has adopted an orderly grievance process.
-Employees are encouraged to discuss their concerns or complaints with their supervisors, principal, or other appropriate administrator at any time.
+Employees are encouraged to discuss their concerns or complaints with their supervisors or an appropriate administrator at any time.

 The formal process provides all employees with an opportunity to be heard up to the highest level of management if they are dissatisfied with an administrative response.
 Once all administrative procedures are exhausted, employees can bring concerns or complaints to the board of trustees.
-For ease of reference, the district's policy concerning the process of bringing concerns and complaints is provided to all employees on the district's web page: www.sharylandisd.org.
-Should you have any questions regarding the complaints and grievances process please contact: Executive Director of Human Resources at 1200 N. Shary Road, Mission, Tx 78572 or call 956-584-6400.
+For ease of reference, the district's policy concerning the process of bringing concerns and complaints is reprinted as follows and can be found at www.sharylandisd.org